-5.4 Part of SOSE' role is to foster the development of small and medium sized enterprises.
+5.4 Part of SOSE' purpose is to foster the development of small and medium sized enterprises in the South of Scotland.
 A micro / small / medium sized enterprise employs fewer than 250 people.
 Procurement has a strong role to play in Corporate Social Responsibility, especially in relation to the way in which SOSE treats its suppliers and in the way suppliers treat their sub- contractors; labour conditions along the supply chain; support for SME's and local production; fair trade; and selection of environmentally friendly products and services.
+Wherever possible and appropriate, SOSE should seek to provide contract opportunities to business in the South of Scotland